caio-ishikawa/simple-notes/README.md

 # Simple Notes (Work in Progress)

-Simple notes is a web application that allows users to quickly take clean notes and save it in any of the desired folders. ada
+Simple-notes is a Markdwon editor with VIM keybinds aimed at making online note-taking easy to manage across different devices.
+Save it once and access it anywhere.

 # Technologies
   - MERN (MongoDB, Express, React, and Node).
   - Redux